-Married persons are taxed as separate taxpayers and each spouse is taxed on his/her own income.
-Section 7(2) of the Income Tax Act provides 1 exception to the rule:
+Married persons are generally taxed as separate taxpayers and each spouse is taxed on his/her own income.
+Exceptions to this rule include:

-Any income which is received by or accrued to a spouse in consequence of a donation/settlement/ disposition by the other spouse is deemed to be income of the spouse who made such donation/ settlement/disposition if done solely to avoid tax.
+- Any income which is received by or accrued to a spouse in consequence of a donation/settlement/ disposition by the other spouse is deemed to be income of the spouse who made such donation/ settlement/disposition if done solely or mainly to avoid tax. - Any income derived by one spouse from the other spouse or a partnership or private company of the other spouse, or derived from a trade which is connected to the trade carried on by the other spouse, is taxed in the hands of the other spouse to the extent that the amount of income is excessive in the circumstances.